 Located in Kanazawa, Ishikawa prefecture, Kenroku-en garden is one of Japan’s three most beautiful gardens.
 The garden is massive, covering over 11 hectares, it has an artificial pond, and several houses are dotted around the garden.

-Nara Park in Nara.
-The park is about 502 hectares with over 1200 wild sika deer roaming freely.
+Nara Park, in Nara, is about 502 hectares with over 1200 wild sika deer roaming freely.
 In 2019 it was reported that several deer in the park died after consuming plastic.

 Ōuchi-juku was a post town along the Aizu-Nishi Kaido trade route, which connected Aizu with Nikko during the Edo Period.
 It is now located in the town of Shimogō Town in Fukushima Prefecture.
 The village is lined with old, traditional houses with thatched roofs, and every year it hosts a snow festival.